paulfloyd/freebsd_valgrind/README.md

 ## Status

-The code should build and execute on FreeBSD 12.1 amd64 with 64bit executables.
-32bit executables currently run but there is a message regarding a wrong value to the hw.pagesize sysctl syscall and no errors are detected.
+The code should build and execute on FreeBSD 12.1 amd64 generating both amd64 and x86 executables.

 The regression suite produces the following results (amd64 only)